fuse-mars/aws-ecs-tutorial-001/README.md

 ecs-cli up --keypair id_rsa --capability-iam --size 2 --instance-type t2.medium # replace "id_rsa" with the name of your existing aws keypair.
 ```
 Here we have two important commands `ecs-cli configure` and `ecs-cli up`.
 The former configures your machine so that ecs-cli can connect to aws and access ec2 instances easily.
 The latter creates the cluster and adds instances to it.

+The `ecs-cli up` allows to specify the security group `--security-group group_id`, which is good when you want to enable diffrent port for public access. howevwer, i could not get it to work **LEFT FOR TODO**

 * Running the application
 ```shell